‘Horrified’ Staffers Say This Hollywood Media Mogul Is Boss From Hell

 Much of the site’s traffic over the past few years, sources noted, has been generated by a team of low-paid writers and freelancers internally nicknamed “The Squad.”
 While the outlet charges subscribers $15 per month to access “exclusive” content—columns by Waxman and other writers, along with an industry newsletter—much of the day-to-day content on the site consists of this group of writers’ aggregated news items with sensationalized headlines.

-Several former members of “The Squad” told The Daily Beast that they were paid a very low base salary—typically around $30,000 per year—along with a bonus structure based on the number of page-views they generated per month.
+Several former members of “The Squad” told The Daily Beast that they were paid a very low base salary—typically around $30,000 per year—along with a bonus structure based on the number of page views they generated per month.
 Although staffers were told they could essentially set their own hours, these former staffers said, the reality of the situation dictated that writers dedicated extremely long hours to TheWrap in order to make a more livable wage.

 Discontent over low pay and high expectations may be fairly commonplace in digital media but, sources said, the situation at TheWrap is sometimes exacerbated by staffers being forced into humiliating situations in order to cut costs.